-Frank Baker (18?? -1878) – An outlaw member of the Jesse Evans Gang and a lawman, Baker served as a deputy sheriff in the Lincoln County, New Mexico.
+Frank Baker (18?? -1878) – An outlaw member of the Jesse Evans Gang and a lawman, Baker served as a deputy sheriff in Lincoln County, New Mexico.
 Embroiled in the Lincoln County War, he rode in the posse that killed John Tunstall.
 He was killed by Billy the Kid on March 10, 1878.

-Claude Barbee – A wanted Texas outlaw, Barbee was tracked down to a west Texas ranch by a Deputy Hamilton, which erupted into a gunfight and the lawman was killed.
+Claude Barbee – A wanted Texas outlaw, Barbee was tracked down to a west Texas ranch by Deputy Hamilton, which erupted into a gunfight, and the lawman was killed.
 Barbee fled, was captured, but escaped.
-He was pursued by Pat Garrett, but gave the lawman the slip and made it out to California, where he lived under another name aid died in the 1940s.
+He was pursued by Pat Garrett but gave the lawman the slip and made it out to California, where he lived under another name and died in the 1940s.